Armitahoo/solaregypt/README.md

 from [here](https://helioscsp.com/cost-of-concentrated-solar-power-csp-projects-fell-from-usd-0-38-kwh-to-usd-0-118-kwh-a-decline-of-69/#:~:text=Between%202010%20and%202022%2C%20the%20to%20USD%200.118%2FkWh)
 ## [Computed the cost of installation and net present value](https://github.com/Armitahoo/solaregypt/blob/main/Solar.py)
 The present value represents the current worth of a future amount, taking into account a specific discount rate or interest rate.
 This concept is useful for understanding the value of money over time, acknowledging that a dollar today is worth more than a dollar in the future due to factors like inflation, risk, and opportunity costs.
+Two important aspects of this calculations are the capacity factor and the life span.
+Since the efficiency of the CSP is only 25% in most cases of its utilization, I have taken this percent into account.
+Also, based on previous studies, each plant is capable of being maintained for 30 years and that is why here the life span is set to 30 years.
 ### Present Value Formula
 The general formula for calculating the present value of a future sum is:
 + 𝑃𝑉= $𝐹𝑉/(1+𝑟)^𝑛$